bobisjan/adaptive-restful-api/README.md

 Both abstract classes provides methods, where the security process should be handled.
 If the authentication, resp. authorization fails, then the appropriate exception must be thrown.

-This module comes with a [implementation](https://github.com/bobisjan/adaptive-restful-api/blob/master/security/src/main/java/cz/cvut/fel/adaptiverestfulapi/security/basic/BasicAuthentication.java) of the HTTP Basic authentication.
+This module comes with an [implementation](https://github.com/bobisjan/adaptive-restful-api/blob/master/security/src/main/java/cz/cvut/fel/adaptiverestfulapi/security/basic/BasicAuthentication.java) of the HTTP Basic authentication.

 ### serialization